 - discharging of a firearm by persons using outdoor skeet, trap, target or test ranges with the consent of the owner or legal occupant of the land on which the range is established;

 - discharging a firearm in licensed shooting galleries; and

 - discharging blank cartridges for theatrical, athletic, ceremonial, firing squad, or licensed fireworks displays.

 The defendant will be charged with this offense even if they did not know that they were discharging their firearm within 500 feet of a dwelling.
 Ignorance is not a defense.
 The 500 foot requirement is to be measured in a straight line from the location of the observed discharge to the nearest location of the building’s structure.
 The burden is on the prosecution to prove, beyond a reasonable doubt, that the firearm was discharged with 500 feet of the dwelling or building.
 This can be hard to prove and hiring a firearms defense attorney that is capable of holding the prosecution to that burden of proof is the first step to defeating these charges.

 Charged With A Weapons Offense?
 Let Our Experienced Brockton Defense Attorneys Can Help You.

-No matter where you are located, we are just a phone call away.
+No matter where you are located, our gun charge lawyers are just a phone call away.
 Call The Law Offices of Gerald J. Noonan today a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.